-The initial four-week review period will commence on the day the notification is received by the FCA provided that the notifying party has also paid the merger filing fee (currently €3,500)47 and the merger filing fee has been credited to the FCA's account.
-48 After the receipt of the filing, the FCA has to publish the fact that the notification was made including its date and a short summary of the proposed transaction (including the names of the parties; nature of the concentration and business segment concerned) on its website.
-49 This publication triggers a two-week period allowing interested third parties to provide comments to the Official Parties with respect to the proposed transaction.
-50
+The initial four-week review period will commence on the day the notification is received by the FCA provided that the notifying party has also paid the merger filing fee (currently \in 3,500)51 and the merger filing fee has been credited to the FCA's account.52 Upon receipt of the filing fee, the FCA has to publish the fact that the notification was made, including its date and a short summary of the proposed transaction (including the names of the parties, nature of the concentration and business segment concerned) on its website.53 This publication triggers a two-week period allowing interested third parties to provide comments to the Official Parties with respect to the proposed transaction.54 However, under Austrian merger control rules, third parties are not considered parties to the proceedings and do not have access to the file.

-Unlike in many other countries, the Austrian merger control system does not have a 'stop-the-clock' mechanism in case the Official Parties request additional information51 or if a remedy proposal is submitted.
-However, the notifying party may request an extension of the initial four-week Phase I review period to six weeks.52
+Unlike in many other countries, the Austrian merger control system does not have a 'stop-the-clock' mechanism if the Official Parties request additional information55 or if a remedy proposal is submitted.
+However, the notifying party may request an extension of the initial four-week Phase I review period to six weeks.56